dcmini-org/dcmini-hw/README.md

 ---

-## 📸 Visuals

-(Images/renderings go here)

-- 📷 Top/Bottom of DCMini populated board
-- 🔌 Power Delivery Diagram (DCMini + 4head)
-- 🔄 Pinout tables for board-to-board & FPC connectors
-- 🧠 Head-mounted 4-channel EEG layout w/ 4head

-> _If you have renders or photos to share, place them in a `/media` folder and reference them here._

----

 ## 🪛 Assembly Notes

 - Designed for **2-layer fabrication** with **6mil/6mil** trace/spacing rules (some **4mil spacing** on single-side areas).